aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 ## Summary

-* Use event sourcing when you want auditability, traceability, and temporal state recreation.
-* Complex domains with evolving business rules benefit from it.
-* It's a natural fit for event-driven architectures.
-* Be prepared for everyone to study event sourcing architectural patterns.
-* Invest time in event storming and proper domain modeling before implementation.
-* Keep events small and discrete to avoid painful upcasting issues.
-* If your use case is simple or your team unlikely to embrace alternative architectural patterns, consider using simpler persistence models.
+Event sourcing is a powerful architectural pattern that is especially valuable when auditability, traceability, and the ability to recreate past states of your system over time are important requirements.
+It shines in complex domains where business rules are evolving, allowing developers to capture every state change as an immutable event, thus providing a complete history of how the system arrived at its current state.
+Additionally, event sourcing pairs naturally with event-driven architectures, facilitating asynchronous processing and integration with other services.

+However, for teams unfamiliar with it, adopting event sourcing may require a cultural and technical shift.
+It’s important that the entire team gains a solid understanding of event sourcing patterns and principles to avoid common pitfalls. **Investing time in event storming and proper domain modeling upfront is critical** as this helps identify all relevant events and their relationships, ensuring that the event stream accurately reflects the business domain and its nuances.
+Moreover, **keeping events small and discrete** is key to maintaining manageability and avoiding complex upcasting problems during system evolution.

 ## Further Reading

 * https://eventmodeling.org/ - A community of folk really into event sourcing
 * https://leanpub.com/eventmodeling-and-eventsourcing - A book on doing it right